 - Working closely and engaging with employees and employee representative bodies as part of preventative strategies.

 Organisational structure and supply chains

 SUEZ operates at over 300 sites across the UK providing recycling and recovery services, and water services.
-Our business headquarters are in Maidenhead, UK, and we employ over 5,000 people across the UK Group.
+Our business headquarters are in Maidenhead, UK and we employ over 5,000 people across the UK Group.
 The following companies are covered by this statement:

 We have relationships with external businesses to source labour and materials/waste for our business.
 The majority of our suppliers are UK companies.
 Suppliers of goods and services to SUEZ must comply with all relevant legislation and international standards as relevant to their industry, including, child and forced labour, health and safety of workers, non-discrimination, employment law, human rights, fraud, bribery and corruption.
 We expect the same high standards from all of our contractors, suppliers and other business partners, and as part of our contracting processes, we include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our suppliers will hold their own suppliers to the same high standards.

 Relevant policies and procedures

 SUEZ has in place the following policies and procedures that describe its approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations: